javiershen/TFM-UPC/README.md

 ### User receives the medicine (Consume prescription and medicine dispatchment)

 Once the prescription is generated and received at the channel, the patient will be able to go to the pharmacy and ask for the medicine that was asigned to him.
-In order to get the medicine, the prescription will be consumed and the medicine will be dispatched from the pharmacy.
+In order to get the medicine, the prescription needs to be validated first in order to be consumed.
+After that, the medicine will be registered as dispensed from the pharmacy.
+For that, the pharmacy user must be logged on both channels again.

 ```
 $ ./userPharmacyFunctions.sh
-1) 1- Receive a medicament   3) 3- Dispense a medicament
+1) 1- Receive a medicament
-2) 2- Use prescription       4) 4- Quit
+2) 2- Use prescription and dispense medicament
+3) 3- Quit
 Which of the following actions you want to do: 2
 ```